sparabu/eddie2/PRD.md

 - Uploaded files are used only for the immediate AI request and are not permanently stored ✅

 #### Full Implementation Requirements (Post-MVP)
-- Full user authentication with secure password policies
+- Full user authentication with secure password policies ✅
-- Token-based authentication for external API calls
+- Token-based authentication for external API calls ✅
 - Compliance with privacy regulations (GDPR, CCPA, etc.)
 - End-to-end encryption for file transfers and data at rest
+- Secure account deletion with proper data cleanup ✅

 ### 4.2 Performance